-Because we conduct a substantial portion of our business outside the United States and we make certain business and resource decisions based on assumptions about foreign currency, we face exposure to adverse movements in foreign currency exchange rates.
+Because we conduct a substantial portion of our business outside the U.S. and we make certain business and resource decisions based on assumptions about foreign currency, we face exposure to adverse movements in foreign currency exchange rates.
 These exposures may change over time as business practices evolve and economic conditions change, and they could have a material adverse impact on our financial results and cash flows.

 We use derivative instruments to manage a portion of our earnings exposure and cash flow exposure to fluctuations in foreign currency exchange rates.
 As part of our risk management strategy, we use foreign currency forward and option contracts to manage a portion of our exposures of underlying assets, liabilities and other obligations, which exist as part of our ongoing business operations.
-These foreign currency instruments have maturities of less than three months.
-These instruments provide us with some protection against currency exposures for only the current quarter.
+These foreign currency instruments have maturities of less than three months and provide us with some protection against currency exposures.

-Recently, we have benefited from the U.S. dollar's weakness against other currencies, since such depreciation has contributed to the revenue we report.
+Over our past several quarters, we have benefited from the U.S. dollar's weakness against other currencies, since such depreciation has increased the revenue we report.
 Significant appreciation of the U.S. dollar against foreign currencies may adversely impact our future net revenue.
-During the six months ended July 31, 2008, the U.S. dollar continued to be weak as compared to other currencies, adding to our revenue; if the U.S. dollar were to strengthen, our future net revenue could be harmed.
+For example, during the three months that ended on October 31, 2008, the U.S. dollar strengthened as compared to other currencies, negatively impacting our revenue.
+If the U.S. dollar continues to strengthen, our future net revenue could be further harmed.